Skip to main content

 For Procore Customers in the United States

-flag-us.png When your company applies the 'Owners English' or 'Speciality Contractors English' point-of-view dictionary, you'll see different tool names and term changes in the user interface.
+flag-us.png When your company applies the 'Owners English' or 'Specialty Contractors English' point-of-view dictionary, you'll see different tool names and term changes in the user interface.
 Learn how to apply the dictionary options.

 • To learn the differences: Show/Hide

 • This table shows the differences in tool names (bold) and terms across the point-of-view dictionaries for Project Financials.
 These dictionaries are available in US English only.
-The default dictionary is designed for main contractors, which means that you will need to work with your Procore Administrator at your company and your Procore point of contact to access the other dictionary options.
+The default dictionary is designed for general contractors, which means that you will need to work with your Procore Administrator at your company and your Procore point of contact to access the other dictionary options.

-Main Contractors
+General Contractors

 English (United States) - Default